tensorflow/cloud/src/python/tensorflow_cloud/tuner/README.md

-## TensorFlow Enterprise Addons - Tuner
+## CloudTuner

-Tuner is an implementation of a library for hyperparameter tuning that is built into the [KerasTuner](https://github.com/keras-team/keras-tuner) and creates a seamless integration with
+CloudTuner is an implementation of a library for hyperparameter tuning that is built into the [KerasTuner](https://github.com/keras-team/keras-tuner) and creates a seamless integration with
 [Cloud AI Platform Optimizer Beta](https://cloud.google.com/ai-platform/optimizer/docs)